Creative Field Techniques - Using a Wide Angle Lens

 The photo above was shot at a very wide angle using a focal length of only 13 mm.
 How close do you think I was to that tree?
 You can see below where my camera was positioned.

 The camera was only about 5 feet away from the tree!
 Wow, amazing how stretched out everything looks, including those clouds.
-This gives the scene more drama and really adds depth, especially with those foreground reflections.
-Below is another one where I had the tripod standing in water next to my canoe (in which I was sitting) about 3 feet away from the mangrove.
+This gives the scene more drama and adds depth, especially with those foreground reflections.
+Below is another one where I had the camera about 3 feet away from the mangrove.

 In this photo below the closest rock in the foreground was inches from my tripod and the one that looks farthest away was only 10 feet away.